UW Kidney Transplant Program provides comprehensive and compassionate care for people with end-stage kidney disease.

 Superior patient outcomes

-Our kidney transplant patients' three year graft survival rate, 94.49 percent, exceeded that measure of patients nationally, 87.28 percent according to the Scientific Registry of Transplant Recipients (SRTR) most recent data.
+Our kidney transplant patients' three year graft survival rate exceeds the measure of patients nationally, according to the Scientific Registry of Transplant Recipients (SRTR) data.